ionic-team/ionic-docs/docs/api/select.md

 ### No Visible Label

-If no visible label is needed, devs should still supply an `aria-label` so the range is accessible to screen readers.
+If no visible label is needed, devs should still supply an `aria-label` so the select is accessible to screen readers.

 TODO Playground